 Do you work in M&A, ECM or DCM in Hong Kong?
 Do you want to know how your investment banking salary and bonus stack up to help you decide whether you might be better off at another firm?

-We’ve averaged out Hong Kong investment banking salary surveys from four recruitment agencies to produce the table below, which shows annual base pay from analyst to managing director (MD) level.
+We’ve averaged out Hong Kong investment banking salary surveys from four recruitment agencies to produce the table below, which shows annual base pay (in HKD) from analyst to managing director (MD) level at large banks.

 Whatever the seniority level, US firms in Hong Kong tend to pay the best investment banking salaries.
-By contrast, Chinese banks – which are increasingly dominating investment banking league tables in Greater China – typically below-average salaries.
+By contrast, Chinese banks – which are rising up investment banking league tables in Greater China – typically pay below-average salaries.
 “But in the current market your bonus may make up the differential due to the higher volume of deals Chinese banks are now involved in,” says Stanley Soh, a Hong Kong-based regional country director of financial services solutions in Asia.